Jimdo/GitHubZen/README.md

   Go to `Settings` -> `Extension` and `add target` -> `HTTP target`

   ![](docs/zendesk-http-target.png)

+  Do this step twice, so create a target for `POST /issues` and `POST /comments`.

 1. #### Trigger

-  GitHubZen expects to receive the following json
+  GitHubZen expects to receive the following json for issues:

   ```js
   {